 UCAT ANZ Access Arrangements

-Candidates with special educational needs, disabilities or temporary injuries may be entitled to extra time or accommodations when sitting the test, however applications for these arrangements must be accompanied by suitable official documentation and be approved in advance by the UCAT ANZ office.
+Candidates with special educational needs, disabilities, medical conditions or temporary injuries may be entitled to extra time or accommodations when sitting the test.

 Registration opens: 1 March 2019

 Deadline for Access Arrangements applications: 10 May 2019 at 5pm AEST

 Registration closes: 17 May 2019 at 11.59pm AEST